kelseymok/fermentation-station/recipes/kimchi.md

 * 1 medium Napa Cabbage (Chinakohl, in Germany)

-* 2% of the weight of the cabbage in salt
+* 2% of the weight of the cabbage in salt (unrefined salt, without iodine.
+Sea Salt or Himalayan salt works)

 * 1 Carrot